jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, legendary (requires attunement)

-When you make an Intelligence ([[Arcana]]) check to control a [[sphere of annihilation]] while you are holding this talisman, you double your proficiency bonus on the check.
-In addition, when you start your turn with control over a [[sphere of annihilation]], you can use an action to levitate it 10 feet plus a number of additional feet equal to 10 × your Intelligence modifier.
+When you make an Intelligence ([[Arcana]]) check to control a [[Sphere of Annihilation]] while you are holding this talisman, you double your proficiency bonus on the check.
+In addition, when you start your turn with control over a [[Sphere of Annihilation]], you can use an action to levitate it 10 feet plus a number of additional feet equal to 10 × your Intelligence modifier.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#TalismanofUltimateEvil)[Talisman of Ultimate Evil](https://www.dndbeyond.com/magic-items/4780-talisman-of-ultimate-evil)